dekadentno/webpack/README.md

 ?
 Pick a date library tool moment
 ?
 Install vue-socket.io?
 Yes
 ?
 Install lodash?
 Yes
 ?
+Install Noty?
+Yes
+?
+Use a chart library?
+Yes
+?
+Pick a chart library:  g2
+?
 Use a state management tool?
 Yes
 ?
-Pick a state management tool vueStash
+Pick a state management tool:  vueStash
 ?
 Use ESLint to lint your code?
 Yes
 ?
-Pick an ESLint preset barrage
+Pick an ESLint preset:  barrage
 ?
 Set up unit tests No
 ?
 Setup e2e tests with Nightwatch?
-No
+Yes

    vue-cli · Generated "dummy".